 If the roots are bound up, go ahead and make a few cuts with your pruners or a knife to free some of them up.

 Backfill the hole well, adding some compost if desired.
 Make sure to tamp the soil down to get it to settle.
 Also, don’t forget to check that the trunk is straight, and if the plant is grafted, make sure the graft joint is positioned above the soil.

 Temporary staking may be a good idea if your tree is especially tall at the time of planting, or if you experience frequent high winds.
 Bare root plants should also be staked for the first growing season.

 Before even thinking about planting a Japanese maple in your yard, let’s see if they’re a good fit for your location.

-Full sun is great too if you live in a northern zone where summer temperatures aren’t as intense.
+While partial shade is ideal, full sun is great too if you live in a northern zone where summer temperatures aren’t as intense.

 But if it gets really hot in your area, some shade is highly recommended.
 Otherwise, young leaves may burn and scald.